kubevirt/community/proposals/governance/incubation_dd.md

 The project holds a video conference every week where users have a chance to interact with core developers, discuss general topics and participate in bug triage.
 Recently the performance and scale working group started conducting a weekly meeting based on the topic.
 Both meetings are recorded and posted to the project YouTube channel.
 Meeting notes are also emailed to the general mailing list to keep the community informed.

-The project uses two channels on the CNCF/Kubernetes Slack server. #virtualization is used to handle general use topics. #kubevirt-dev is used for developer oriented topics.
-Slack channels typically receive 0-5 new threads per day.
+The project uses two channels on the CNCF Kubernetes Slack server. #virtualization is used to handle general use topics.
+The channel hosts over 1000 users. #kubevirt-dev is used for developer oriented topics.
+The channel hosts 350 users.
+The channels typically receive 0-5 new threads per day.

 Important announcements are relayed via mailing list, website blog and Twitter.